High Availability¶

 settings:

-• The ARGOCD_GRPC_MAX_SIZE_MB environment variable allows specifying the max size of the server response message in megabytes.
+environment variable allows specifying the max size of the server response message in megabytes.
 The default value is 200.
 You might need to increase this for an Argo CD instance that manages 3000+ applications.

-argocd-dex-server, argocd-redis
+argocd-dex-server, argocd-redis¶

-The argocd-dex-server uses an in-memory database, and two or more instances would have inconsistent data. argocd-redis is pre-configured with the understanding of only three total redis servers/sentinels.
+uses an in-memory database, and two or more instances would have inconsistent data. argocd-redis

-Monorepo Scaling Considerations
+Monorepo Scaling Considerations¶

 Argo CD repo server maintains one repository clone locally and uses it for application manifest generation.
 If the manifest generation requires to change a file in the local repository clone then only one concurrent manifest generation per server instance is allowed.
 This limitation might significantly slowdown Argo CD if you have a mono repository with multiple applications (50+).

-Enable Concurrent Processing
+Enable Concurrent Processing¶

 Argo CD determines if manifest generation might change local files in the local repository clone based on the config management tool and application settings.
 If the manifest generation has no side effects then requests are processed in parallel without a performance penalty.
 The following are known cases that might cause slowness and their workarounds:

-• Multiple Kustomize applications in same repository with parameter overrides: sorry, no workaround for now.
+Multiple Kustomize applications in same repository with parameter overrides: sorry, no workaround for now.

-Webhook and Manifest Paths Annotation
+Manifest Paths Annotation¶

 Argo CD aggressively caches generated manifests and uses the repository commit SHA as a cache key.
 A new commit to the Git repository invalidates the cache for all applications configured in the repository.
-This can negatively affect repositories with multiple applications.
-You can use webhooks and the argocd.argoproj.io/manifest-generate-paths Application CRD annotation to solve this problem and improve performance.

-The argocd.argoproj.io/manifest-generate-paths annotation contains a semicolon-separated list of paths within the Git repository that are used during manifest generation.
-The webhook compares paths specified in the annotation with the changed files specified in the webhook payload.
-If no modified files match the paths specified in argocd.argoproj.io/manifest-generate-paths, then the webhook will not trigger application reconciliation and the existing cache will be considered valid for the new commit.
+annotation contains a semicolon-separated list of paths within the Git repository that are used during manifest generation.
+It will use the paths specified in the annotation to compare the last cached revision to the latest commit.
+If no modified files match the paths specified in argocd.argoproj.io/manifest-generate-paths

 Installations that use a different repository for each application are not subject to this behavior and will likely get no benefit from using these annotations.